Strength: 40% Alc. (80 proof ABV )

 Most rum produced are made from molasses.
 Within the Caribbean, much of this molasses is from Brazil.
 A notable exception is the French-speaking islands, where sugarcane juice is the preferred base ingredient.

 Yeast and water are added to the base ingredient to start the fermentation process.
-While some rum producers allow wild yeasts to perform the fermentation, most use specific strains of yeast to help provide a consistent taste and predictable fermentation time.
-Dunder, the yeast-rich foam from previous fermentations, is the traditional yeast source in Jamaica.
-The yeast employed will determine the final taste and aroma.
-Distillers who make lighter rums, such as Bacardi, prefer to use faster-working yeasts.
-Use of slower-working yeasts causes more esters to accumulate during fermentation, allowing for a fuller-tasting rum.
+While some rum producers allow wild yeasts to perform the fermentation, most use specific strains of yeast to help provide a consistent taste and predictable fermentation time; the yeast employed will determine the final taste and aroma.

 Many countries require rum to be aged for at least one year.
 This aging is commonly performed in used bourbon casks, but may also be performed in other types of wooden casks or stainless steel tanks.
 The aging process determines the color of the rum.
 When aged in oak casks, it becomes darker, whereas rum aged in stainless steel tanks remains virtually colorless.